giowck/symphytum/README.md

 * **Date Reminder**.
 Date fields keep you informed on tasks, appointments or birthdays, if requested.
 All Reminders, once triggered, are listed in one place.
 * **Fast Search**.
 Search while typing with highlighted results in a table view.
 * **Backup and Export**.
 Backup your data with a simple backup wizard and export your data to CSV.
 * **Multilingual**.
 User interface available in English, German, Polish, French and Italian.
+More info at the [project Wiki](https://github.com/giowck/symphytum/wiki/Help-Translate-Symphytum).

 ### How it Looks